 The system will immediately update the invoice status to "Archived".

-The original status (e.g., Discrepant, Pending Approval, or Approved) will be intact so it can be restored later if unarchived.
+The original state (e.g., Discrepant, Pending Approval, or Approved) will be intact at this point. .

 The UI will refresh to reflect the read-only state.

 All action buttons except Unarchive and close will be removed from view.